v0lt13/EditorAttributesDocs/docs/source/GettingStarted/howtouse.rst

 		public void Button() => print("Hello World!");
 	}

-So now the :doc:`../Attributes/readonly` Attribute will be executed first disabling the field before it becomes a button and now the button will be drawn as disabled.
+So now the :doc:`../Attributes/readonly` will be executed first disabling the field before it becomes a button and now the button will be drawn as disabled.

 .. image:: ../Images/temp.png